NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### Analog IO

 * All analog sensors will need to have the same operational voltage range.
-Many analog sensors are set to use 0v to 5v by default.
+Many analog sensors are set to use 0v to 5v by default, but some can go -5v to +5v, some even up to 5.5v.
-* Ensure `AREF` (sometimes `IOREF`) pin is set to the correct maximum input voltage that all analog input sensors should be calibrated towards.
-The `AREF` pin, by default, is the same voltage as the MCU.
+* The `AREF` pin, by default, is the same voltage as the MCU.
+Analog sensors must not exceed this voltage limit.
-  * Not setting this correctly will affect measured analog values.
-For example, some sensors we've tested are calibrated to operate up to 5.5v direct from factory, while others operate from -5v to +5v and have to be modified to output 0v to 5v.
-Some even have a switch or pin header to switch between 3.3v and 5v.
-  * Analog sensors will be able to customize voltage->value calibrations in software later on (as long as voltages are not negative or over `AREF`) - it's more important to know the input voltage range in use for correctly setting `AREF`.
+  * 5v analog sensor signal pins **must** be [level converted](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/) in order to connect to 3.3v MCUs.
 * The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, etc.) as well as the RasPi Pico and others support different bit resolutions for analog/PWM pins, but also may limit how many pins are able to use these higher resolutions.
 See the datasheet of your MCU for details.

 ### Sensors

 * If able to set in hardware, ensure any TDS meters and soil moisture sensors use EC (aka mS/cm) mode.
 EC is considered a normalized measurement while PPM can be split into different scale categories depending on sensor chemistry in use (often tied to country of origin).
 PPM/EC based sensors operating on anything other than a 1v=500ppm/1v=1EC mode will need to have their PPM scale explicitly set.
 * Many different kinds of hobbyist sensors label their analog output `AO` (or `Ao`) - however, always check your specific sensor's datasheet.
-  * Again, make sure all analog sensors are calibrated to output the same 0v - `AREF` (sometimes `IOREF`) volts in range.
+  * Again, make sure all analog sensors are calibrated to output the same 0v - `AREF` volts in range.
 * Sensor pins used for event triggering when measurements go above/below a pre-set tolerance - many of which are deceptively labeled `DO` (or `Do`), despite having nothing to do with being `D`ata lines of any kind - can be safely ignored, as the software implementation of such mechanism is more than sufficient.
   * Often these pins are used to drive other hardware-only based solutions that aren't a part of Hydruino's use case.
 * CO2 sensors are a bit unique - they require a 24 hour powered initialization period to burn off manufacturing chemicals, and _require_ `Vcc` for its heating element (5v @ 130mA for MQ-135) thus cannot use OneWire parasitic power mode.
 To calibrate, you have to set it outside while active until its voltage stabilizes, then calibrate its stabilized voltage to the current global known CO2 level.